mhartington/dotfiles/README.md

 Once installed, click on the iterm color config in `config/colors` to add oceanicNext

 ## NeoVim

-Yeahh, I've moved over to neovim completely now.
+I've moved over to neovim completely.
 It still has it's problems here and there, but its pretty stable for the most part.

 Anyways, neovim has support for true colors, so that flag is turned on.
 Some key plugins for neovim are:

 ### Vim-Airline
- [vim-airline](https://github.com/bling/vim-airline) is much lighterweight, intergrates with a bunch of plugins I already have, and is eaiser to set up.
+ [vim-airline](https://github.com/vim-airline/vim-airline) is much lighterweight, intergrates with a bunch of plugins I already have, and is eaiser to set up.

 ```
-  Bundle 'bling/vim-airline'
+  call dein#add('vim-airline/vim-airline')
 ```

 ### Anything by Shougo